Mücke: Infrastructure and leisure

-In all constituent communities are found Village Community Houses that may be used for all kinds of events.
+In all constituent municipalities are found Village municipality Houses that may be used for all kinds of events.
 Moreover, there are many clubs to choose from.
 Anyone can find something to suit his interests.

-There are plenty of supermarkets and smaller shops in each constituent community to satisfy shopping needs.
+There are plenty of supermarkets and smaller shops in each constituent municipality to satisfy shopping needs.

 Among more particular leisure facilities is the Flensunger Hof, run by a missionary body.
 It is a fully equipped sport and leisure centre.
 On the Kratzberg in the Nieder-Ohmen rural area, the Luftsportgruppe Mücke e.
 V. runs a model glider airfield.
 In Atzenhain is the Reit- und Fahrverein Mücke e.
 V. with riding hall and grounds.